 P12-62

 PENDING AMENDMENT

-Town of Eastover

-Zoning Ordinance - Map and Text Amendment Commercial Core Overlay District
+Town of Eastover Zoning Ordinance - Map and Text Amendment Commercial Core Overlay District

 CURRENT MEETING INFORMATION:

-County Joint Planning Board, September 18, 2012 at 7:00 pm, Historic Courthouse, 130 Gillespie Street, Fayetteville, 2nd floor hearing room CASE HEADING:
+Public Forum at Eastover Community Center, September 13, 2012 at 7:00 pm, 4008 School Street, Eastover CASE HEADING:

 P12-62.
 ADOPTION AND ESTABLISHMENT OF THE EASTOVER COMMERCIAL CORE OVERLAY DISTRICT (CCO) CONSISTING OF 413.50+\- ACRES WITHIN THE CORPORATE LIMITS OF THE TOWN OF EASTOVER BY AMENDING THE EASTOVER ZONING MAP CREATING THE ZONING OVERLAY LAYER; AND CREATING ZONING ORDINANCE STANDARDS TO BE IMPLEMENTED WITHIN THE EASTOVER COMMERCIAL CORE OVERLAY DISTRICT AREA AS A SUPPLEMENT TO THE COUNTY ZONING ORDINANCE PROVISIONS UNTIL SUCH TIME THAT THE TOWN ADOPTS A COMPLETE EASTOVER ZONING ORDINANCE.
+(EASTOVER)

-(EASTOVER) ADDITIONAL INFORMATION:
+ADDITIONAL INFORMATION: